Buyeo Royal Tombs

 There are a number of Baekje-era royal tumuli tombs in Neungsan-ri, Buyeo County, South Chungcheong Province, South Korea.
 They are located on the mountain Neungsallisan.
 On January 21, 1963, they were made Historic Site of South Korea No. 14.

 The first excavation on the tombs was in 1915, during the 1910–1945 Japanese colonial period.
 Japanese person Kuroita Katsumi (黑板勝美) excavated tombs no. 2 and 3.
 Tomb 5 was also excavated that year.
 In 1917, tombs 1, 4, and 6 were excavated.
-Much of the tombs had been looted.
+By then, much of the tombs had been looted.
 A few artifacts were discovered in tombs no. 5 and 2.
 Tomb no. 7 was discovered in 1971, during repair work.